Preparing for a Vision Plan and Medical Insurance Billing Audit

 Comply with the deadline.
 Reply to the auditor well in advance of the deadline.
 Even though you may have a few weeks (or more) to gather the records once you receive the letter, responding quicker lets the auditor know you are taking the audit seriously.

-If you need more time due to a complex audit, request an extension and ask the auditor specific questions if you are unsure what is required.
+If you need more time due to a complex audit, request an extension and ask the auditor specific questions if you need clarification on what is required.
 For example, confirm the deadline date, how many patient charts are needed, and other necessary documentation.
 And ask if there is a reason for the audit.

 Never modify or alter the patient’s medical record an auditor requests, even if you find errors.
 Keep a detailed list of every mistake and discrepancy you find in a log.